thaliaarchi/notes/compilers/cranelift/ae-graphs.md

 e-graph, if saturated, would have found that, but how would it know that it should extract that term, instead of an equivalent one?
 How is the cost computed?

+### Rewrites and repair

+Fixup requires backlinks (parent pointers) and re-interning, which are costly.
+Parent lists, duplicated node storage, and parent list merging and deduping should be eliminated.
+Instead, perform all rewrites eagerly.

+Cycles occur in e-graphs, even if the original e-graph is acyclic (e.g., from SSA).
+For example, x + 0 => x has a self-edge.

+To solve this, æ-graphs don't join e-classes or rewrite a node and instead represent e-classes as trees of union nodes.
+As the e-graph is built, track the latest ID for a given value.
+Rewrite rules are invoked when a node is created and only the final unioned ID is entered into the hashcons map.

+### Combination of insights

+Æ-graphs combine multiple insights:
+- Eager rewriting
+  - Enables persistence (otherwise uses don't pick up optimized refs)
+- Persistent immutable data structure
+  - Maintains acyclicity (creating a cycle requires mutable args)
+- Acyclicity
+  - Allows eager rewriting (otherwise, need to revisit and do fixpoint)

+## E-graphs vs æ-graphs

+egg-style e-graph: batched rewriting and repair
+- Benefits:
+  - strongly normalizing
+  - supports arbitrarily cyclic input
+- Downsides:
+  - requires parent pointers and rehashing on fixup
+  - repair step is a fixpoint

+Æ-graphs: eager rewriting and immutable union nodes
+- Benefits:
+  - single-pass rewrite
+  - no parent pointers (minimal memory and maintenance overhead)
+- Downsides:
+  - can miss rewrites (depending on rule structure)
+  - cannot support cyclic input (e.g., see through phi nodes)

+Would I still need parent pointers for other kinds of optimizations?
+If so, that would negate some of the benefits of æ-graphs.